ggonzalez710/gonzalez_101441_project01_Pacman/README.md

 The main algorithm of the game takes place in the function 'moveCharacters'.
 This function receives 6 parameters:
 <br>Parameter 1: A circle object named gh; this object is the 'ghost' that chases pacman
 <br>Parameter 2: The window where the game is taking place
-    Parameter 3: A circle object named pac; this object is pacman Parameter 4: A text object named scoreNum_Label; this is the label that shows the player's current score number Parameter 5: An integer variable named scoreNumber; this variable holds the number for the player's current score Parameter 6: An array called food where pacman's food (white circles) is stored.
+<br>Parameter 3: A circle object named pac; this object is pacman
+<br>Parameter 4: A text object named scoreNum_Label; this is the label that shows the player's current score number
+<br>Parameter 5: An integer variable named scoreNumber; this variable holds the number for the player's current score
+<br>Parameter 6: An array called food where pacman's food (white circles) is stored.

-The function begins with a function call to 'boundaries'.
-This function takes either a ghost's or pacman's current location and sets the object's boundaries depending on what rectangle of the map the object is at.
+<br><br>The function begins with a function call to 'boundaries'.
+This function takes either a ghost's or pacman's current location and sets the object's boundaries
+depending on what rectangle of the map the object is at.
 It returns 4 flags (keepGoingRight, keepGoingLeft, keepGoingUp, keepGoingDown) that indicate in which directions the object can move.

-Next in the function is the movement of the ghosts.
-There are 8 possible instructions for the ghosts' movement, so a random number is generated to indicate the instruction to be carried out.
+<br>Next in the function is the movement of the ghosts.
+There are 8 possible instructions for the ghosts' movement, so a random number is generated to indicate
+the instruction to be carried out.
 Once the instruction is chosen, the movement flags are used to see whether the ghost can actually move in the instructed direction.
 Each time a ghost moves, the function 'checkLost' is called; this function is tasked with checking if a ghost touched pacman.
 Then the boundaries are checked again and a while loop is executed (if the movement flag is true) so that the ghost will continually move in a certain direction until it reaches